 The detailed technical characteristics of Cospas satellite downlinks are provided in the Cospas-Sarsat System document C/S T.003.
-As depicted at Figure B.3, Cospas SAR payload downlinks contain a composite baseband signal comprised of the SARP channel 2.4 kbps PDS and 121.5 MHz SARR channels.
-In baseband the SARP 2.4 kbps PDS data channel is centered at 2.4 kHz and the 121.5 MHz sub-band at 46.875 kHz.
-The composite baseband signal is phase modulated onto the 1544.5 MHz carrier, which results in the radiated spectrum shown in Figure B.4.
+Cospas SAR payload downlinks contain a composite baseband signal comprised of the SARP channel 2.4 kbps PDS.
+In baseband the SARP 2.4 kbps PDS data channel is centered at 2.4 kHz.
+The composite baseband signal is phase modulated onto the 1544.5 MHz carrier, which results in the radiated spectrum shown in Figure B.5.